DEAFPS/cs2-pug-lua/README.md

 - `rewarmup`             --restarts warmup phase
 - `pugkick id`           --kicks the player (use `status` to get the player id you want to kick)
 - `changemap de_dust2`   --changes map

+## Admin Commands
+- `savenade mynade`      --saves a nade lineup with a given name
+- `loadnade mynade`      --loads a nade lineup")
+- `importnade` "mynade 200 2500 100 -25 -140 0.00" --imports a nade from a nade code
+- `pracchelp`            --prints these commands in chat

 ## Author
 [@DEAFPS_](https://twitter.com/deafps_)